-The applicable sections of the Alaska Constitution, Alaska Statutes and Alaska Administrative Code that govern the APFC are all public documents.
-All of these documents are publicly available, including www.apfc.org.
+The applicable sections of the Alaska Constitution, Alaska Statutes and Alaska Administrative Code that govern APFC are all public documents.
+All of these documents are publicly available and posted on our website: www.apfc.org.

 The policy purpose of the SWF should be clearly defined and publicly disclosed.